ll5zh/spotify-trivia/README.md

-# playlist-generator
+# spotify-trivia
-Creating personalized playlists for Spotify users!
+Test how well you know your Spotify listening history!